interstellardrumbeat/tech-writing/spectrometer-json/schema_documentation.md

 # Spectrometer Measurement Schema Reference

-This document provides a reference for the `measurement_schema.json` used in the _Spectrometer Measureements - JSON_ format project.
+This document provides a reference for the `measurement_schema.json` used in the **Spectrometer Measurements - JSON format** project.
 It explains each field, its type, whether it is required, and its purpose.

 ## Top-level fields